Yuxin-Wen/Yuxin-Wen-CV/content/authors/admin/_index.md

   url: https://www.tencent.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are in computer vision (to non-Euclidean data) and machine learning, with focus on digital human animation and modeling.
+bio: My research interests are in computer vision (to non-Euclidean data) and machine learning, with focus on multimodal learning.

 # Interests to show in About widget
 interests: